NebzHB/dependance.lib/README.md

 # NEW

+- tryOrStop : will try the commands of the line and catch errors (and stop the script by displaying the errors)

-Now the library remove repo.jeedom.com repository (accepted by Alex from Jeedom) and disable temporary deb-multimedia repository (often problem source)
+- Now the library remove repo.jeedom.com repository (accepted by Alex from Jeedom) and disable temporary deb-multimedia repository (often problem source)

-Implement your own error handler : add your handler anywhere after the *include header* and before the `post` cmd :
+- Implement your own error handler : add your handler anywhere after the *include header* and before the `post` cmd :

 ```
 add_fix_handler "string to grep in errors" "message to show if the string is found" "command to fix the error"